ikennaozurumba/Laravel_demo_app/Documentation.md

 4. The ControlNode server will be setup with a LAMP stack as specified in the `setup.sh` script.
 Details of the provisioning as well as posible errors can be found in the script.log and script_err.log files, respectively.
 5. Once the VMs have been povisioned, run `vagrant ssh ControlNode` to ssh into the controlNode.
 6. Using the ControlNode IP address or domain name, access the Laravel application on a browser.
+7. On the ControlNode shell, copy the Deployments directory from /vagrant/Deployments to the users home directory, e.g., /home/vagrant/Deployments, this is because ansible will not recognize the ansible configuration file `ansible.cfg` placed in a world-writeable directory for security reasons.
-7. On the ControlNode shell, run `ansible-playbook playbook.yaml` to deploy the LAMP stack on the ManagedNode.
+8. Navigate to the copied directory from the previous step and run `ansible-playbook playbook.yaml` to deploy the LAMP stack on the ManagedNode.
    - Ansible will copy the `script.sh` script into the ManagedNode and execute the script to deploy the LAMP stack on the ManagedNode server, which can be accessed using the server IP address or domain name.
-   - Standard output as well as any errors from the deployment on the ManagedNode can be found in the ansible.log and ansible_err.log file, respectively.
+   - Standard output as well as any errors from the deployment on the ManagedNode can be found in the ansible.log file.
    - Ansible will also setup a CRON job to check server uptime.
 The details of the CRON job can be found in the uptime.log file.

 ## [Contributions](Contributions)